 In 2005, the U.N.
-General Assembly adopted Resolution 60/147, or the Basic Principles and Guidelines on the Right to a Remedy and Reparations for Victims of Gross Violations of International Human Rights Law and Serious Violations of International Humanitarian Law.139 The process of compensation in Morocco began in 1999 when the CCDH made a formal request to King Hassan II, which he approved, to form a body that could issue compensation to victims of certain human rights abuses that had occurred in the past.140 The Independent Arbitration Commission, which secret place by unduly depriving them of their freedom through the act of government officials, individuals or groups acting on behalf of the state, or the denial of these acts and the refusal to disclose their fate which deprive them of any legal protection."
+General Assembly adopted Resolution 60/147, or the Basic Principles and Guidelines on the Right to a Remedy and Reparations for Victims of Gross Violations of International Human Rights Law and Serious Violations of International Humanitarian Law.139 The process of compensation in Morocco began in 1999 when the CCDH made a formal request to King Hassan II, which he approved, to form a body that could issue compensation to victims of certain human rights abuses that had abduction or arrest of one or more persons and their illegal restraint, against their will, in a secret place by unduly depriving them of their freedom through the act of government officials, individuals or groups acting on behalf of the state, or the denial of these acts and the refusal to disclose their fate which deprive them of any legal protection."
 Id.
 "Arbitrary detention' was defined as, "any illegal restraint or detention not in conformity with the law and occurring in violation of the basic principals of human rights, in particular the individuals' rights to freedom, life and bodily integrity and on the grounds of their political, trade-union, or association activities."
 Id.; see also Opgenhaffen & Freeman, supra note 105, at 28-29.